 We could have easily walked to this spot from the ship, rather than waiting in a queue with other cruise passengers at stop 11.

-Once in the city centre (stop 1), we found plenty of things to do in Darwin.
+Once in the city centre (stop 1), we found plenty of things to do.
 Our first stop was for some people-watching as we enjoyed a coffee in the mall (a modern outdoor shopping area).
-Next, followed a self-guided Darwin city heritage walk that we picked up at the Parliament House, and finally, we enjoyed the music of a talented street performer.
+Next, followed a self-guided city heritage walk that we picked up at the Parliament House, and finally, we enjoyed the music of a talented street performer.

 Crocosaurus Cove

-Crocosaurus Cove is at Stop 2 and has an additional fee for entry.
+Crocosaurus Cove is at Stop 2 and has an additional entry fee.
 We opted to skip this venue as we have seen crocodiles many times.
 Had we not seen them before, I am pretty sure this would have done so today.
 Reserve your tickets for Crocosaurus Cove here, or you can get a Hop-On Hop-Off Bus that includes entry to Crocosaurus Cove and RFDS here.

-If you really want Darwin adventures, consider a Darwin crocodile tour.
-It typically takes about 90 minutes to drive from Darwin to Litchfield Park.
+If you really want an adventure, consider a Darwin crocodile tour.
+It typically takes about 90 minutes to drive to Litchfield Park.

 Bicentennial Park